arichards4814/arichards4814/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 -->
 I'm Andrew, full stack developer living in Brooklyn, NY.
-I love coding, and gaming.
+I love coding, gaming, pinball and much more.

 Here's what I'm up to